 Those who have five to nine years of work experience see average salaries of about $74K annually.
-For those with one to four years of experience, median paychecks reach about $60K per year.
-The largest fraction of Prudential Financial Inc. people (39 percent) have been working for 10-19 years and earn $84K per year on average.
+For those with one to four years of experience, median paychecks reach $60K per year.
+The largest fraction of Prudential Financial Inc. people (40 percent) have been working for 10-19 years and earn $84K annually on average.

 Certifications and Degrees

 Benefits and Perks

-Workers wishing to put aside retirement money are in luck; Prudential Financial Inc. sponsors various plans such as a 401(k) plan and a company pension plan.
-The vast majority of workers have health insurance, and benefits for a large number of employees also include dental insurance.
-Privileges also include tuition reimbursement, a stock purchase plan, life insurance, and a casual working environment.
+Employees looking to save up for old age can choose from several options including a 401(k) plan and a company pension plan.
+Most respondents receive health insurance, and most employees get dental coverage.
+Privileges also include tuition reimbursement, life insurance, a stock purchase plan, and a casual working environment.